reddit/devvit-kit/src/devvit-watermark/readme.md

-# Devvit Watermark
+# Devvit watermark

-A watermark component that helps to distinguish your app as one that is built on Developer Platform.
+A watermark indicates that your app was built on Developer Platform.

 <img src="https://i.redd.it/cdnom5lo41gd1.png" alt="Usage example: 'Built by kebakark.
 Details'">

-Served in two options
+You can add a watermark to your app in one of two ways:

-- `DevvitWatermarkWrapper` - appends the watermark to the container it is wrapped around.
-Reduces the space available in the container, but does not overlap with the content.
+- `DevvitWatermarkWrapper` appends the watermark to the container it is wrapped around.
+This reduces the space available in the container, but the watermark does not overlap with the content.
-- `DevvitWatermarkOverlay` - places the watermark over the container it is wrapped around.
-Does not reduce the space available in the container, but overlaps with the content.
+- `DevvitWatermarkOverlay` places the watermark over the container it is wrapped around.
+This does not reduce the space available in the container, and the watermark overlaps with the content.

 ## How to use

-### Step 1: Install the Devvit kit
+### Step 1: Install Devvit Kit

 Open your project folder in the terminal app.